cms-opendata-workshop/workshop-lesson-root/_episodes/03-root-and-pyroot.md

 TreeB : 6000
 ```

 But PyROOT can do much more for you than simply providing access to C++ libraries from Python.
 You can also inject efficient C++ code into your Python program to speed up potentially slow parts of your program!
+You can insert the following code in another file, like `heavy.py`, for instance, and run with python or run interactively opening the python program and entering the commands one by one (in the future, this will be assumed with the all the code snippets.)

 ```python
 import ROOT